OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.ContentFields/README.md

 A field should represent some specific physical data and logical data.
 The same field can be customized to be edited and rendered differently using both Editors and Formatters.
-Editors are shapes that can be used to edit a field differently, for instance th Wysiwyg Html editor is a custom editor for the Html field.
+Editors are shapes that can be used to edit a field differently, for instance the WYSIWYG HTML editor is a custom editor for the HTML field.
 Formatters are alternate shapes that can be used to render a field on the front end, for instance a Link field could be rendered as a Youtube video player.